ken-warren/shamiriGAD/README.md

 **What is the relationship between the GAD and demographics such as tribe, gender, school and age?**

 ## Aims
-1. To perform exploratory data analysis on the data
+1. To perform exploratory data analysis on the data.
-2. To visualize the data
+2. To visualize the data.

 ## Data Source
 Data Source: [Download CSV file](shamiri_imputed_dataset.csv).